blackcj/AdafruitAMG8833/README.md

 ## Diagram

-> WARNING: Lithium batteries can catch fire if punctured or used incorrectly.
-Inspect all wiring and validate against manufactuer data sheets before connecting a batter.
-If in doubt, power the Photon core directly from a battery bank instead.
-Lithium batteries should only be used by people comfortable with working with power supplies. **Never charge the battery unattended.**
+> **WARNING:** Lithium batteries can catch fire if punctured or used incorrectly.
+Inspect all wiring and validate against manufactuer data sheets before connecting a battery.
+If in doubt, power the Photon core directly from a wall charger or battery bank instead.
+Lithium batteries should only be used if you're comfortable with working with power supplies. **Never charge the battery unattended.**

 ![Image of Diagram](images/diagram.png)